Cheeger-Mueller Theorem on manifolds with cusps: Introduction

 In the setting of non-compact hyperbolic spaces, the original definition of analytic torsion does not make sense due to the continuous spectrum of the Hodge Laplacian.
 Still, a renormalized version of analytic torsion exists and the intricate algebraic structure of the hyperbolic space, equipped with a flat Hermitian vector bundle that corresponds to a canonical non-unitary unimodular representation of the fundamental group, allows for a deep analysis of the relation between the renormalized analytic and Reidemeister torsions by Pfaff \cite{Pf} and M\"uller-Pfaff \cite{MPa, MPb}.
 Renormalized analytic torsion has also been discussed in the setting of non-compact asymptotically conical (scattering) manifolds by Guillarmou and Sher in \cite{Sher}, though its relation to the intersection Reidemeister torsion is still an open question.

 Our discussion is organized as follows. \S \ref{pre} is devoted to setting the notation, introducing the fundamental concepts and stating the main results.
-In \S \ref{model-section} we compute the renormalized analytic torsion of the model cusp explicitly in terms of the Euler characteristic and Betti numbers of the cross section.
+In \S \ref{bessel-section} we gather all the relevant facts on Bessel functions.
+We apply these facts to define zeta-regularized determinants of certain cusp operators in \S \ref{section-det}.
+We establish a variational formula for that determinant in \S \ref{variation-section}.
+We then turn to the structure of the de Rham complex of a model cusp and decompose the complex in \S \ref{decomposition-section} into suitable subcomplexes.
+In \S \ref{int-sec} we establish an integral representation of a zeta function associated to certain subcomplexes and proceed in \S \ref{spreafico-section} with its analytic continuation to zero using Spreafico's double summation method.
+In \S \ref{thm-sec} we compute the renormalized analytic torsion of the model cusp explicitly in terms of the Euler characteristic and Betti numbers of the cross section.
 The gluing formula for the renormalized analytic torsion on certain classes of complete non-compact manifolds is proved in \S \ref{gluing-section}.
 These results allow us to deduce a Cheeger-M\"uller type result for Witt-manifolds with cusps in \S \ref{CM-section}.

 \begin{remark} Parallel to the present announcement, Albin, Rochon and Sher \cite{ARS} have uploaded a very interesting discussion of renormalized torsion on a general class of manifolds with fibered cusps.
-Their results use a completely different ansatz and methodology, and require in particular "strong acyclicity" assumptions, which we do not pose in the present discussion.
-The strong acyclicity assumption was relaxed to the Witt condition in the special case of (non-fibered) cusps in their subsequent paper \cite{ARS2}. \end{remark}
+Their results use a completely different ansatz and methodology, and initially require "strong acyclicity" assumptions, which we do not pose in the present discussion.
+The strong acyclicity assumption was relaxed to the Witt condition in the special case of (non-fibered) cusps in their subsequent paper \cite{ARS2}, where the authors obtained our result by a method of degeneration. \end{remark}

 \begin{remark} Combination of the gluing formula in \S \ref{gluing-section} and Guillarmou-Sher \cite{Sher} allows to compute analytic torsion of a truncated cone in terms of the renormalized analytic torsion of the infinite cone.
 This leads to potentially new computational results using Lesch \cite[Chapter II]{Lesch-habil}. \end{remark}